jawj/zapatos-docs/src/index.md

 , "isLiving" BOOLEAN );
 ```

-We run `npx zapatos` to generate a file named `schema.ts`, including table definitions like this one:
+We run `npx zapatos` to generate a file named `schema.d.ts`, including table definitions like this one:

 ```typescript:norun
 export namespace authors {